OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 Your general strategy should be one of **divide and conquer**.
 If you are not used to thinking in computer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
 So move one bit of code at a time to the template, understand what is going on, and move on.

 #.
 Assuming that you use Git, first move all the code in the existing project to a subdirectory called old_code.
 Commit.
+..
+  I have to create old-code, right?
 #.
 Now set up the templates.
 #.
 Start with the data management code and move your data files to the spot where they belong under the new structure.
 #.
 Move (the first steps of) your data management code to the folder under the templates.
 Modify the `task_xxx` files accordingly or create new ones.